ArtsEngine/arts-engagement-project/README.md

 # arts-engagement-project

-Use this link to view the jupyter notebook files: https://mybinder.org/v2/gh/ArtsEngine/arts-engagement-project/master
+If the github renderer isn't working, use this link to view the jupyter notebook files: https://mybinder.org/v2/gh/ArtsEngine/arts-engagement-project/master